Skip to Content

 • Secrets — Server-only env validation via @t3-oss/env-nextjs; no client secrets; webhooks verified with signing secrets.

-• CLI auth — API keys on the users collection.
-No long-lived tokens on disk; SHIPMORE_API_KEY is read from the env var only.
+• CLI auth — operator-issued API keys, sent as bearer tokens by the CLI and MCP.
+No tokens on disk; SHIPMORE_API_KEY is read from the env var only.

 Payload